xHolas-Pit/.github/profile/README.md

 # 🤞xHolas
-## project from xHack by Jump Crypto

-xHolas is a plug-and-play defi strategy builder, a no-code tool created to make cross-chain defi strategies more accessible to non-technical traders.
+xHolas is a plug-and-play defi strategy builder, built to provide a no-code tool for executing cross-chain defi strategies.

-Feel free to check out the current [deployment](xholas.vercel.app).
+Feel free to check out the current [deployment](xholas.vercel.app) and our presentation [slides](https://docs.google.com/presentation/d/1V0T_K-vqmEk2MqcLvSJt26at3LBLFKhMuJ7ZT80KZeU/edit?usp=sharing)

+⚠️ The webapp and the contracts were created at a hackathon and might not be fully functional at the time of use.
+The project is not being actively maintained and is opensourced as an educational resource.

+## Background

+project from [xHack](https://jumpcrypto.com/xhack/) by Jump Crypto

+## Resources for Cross-Chain Development

 For other developers planning to develop on wormhole:

-⚠️ The webapp and the smart contract was created at a hackathon and might not be fully functional at the time of use.
-The project is not being actively maintained and is opensourced as educational resource.

 ![introMeme](https://raw.githubusercontent.com/Descent098/ezcv/master/.github/logo.png)